 PHSA is pleased to present the consolidated Research and Student Education Metrics Report that integrates successes in these areas and reflects PHSA's strength as major Canadian academic health science organization.

 Research and student education, together with patient care, represent the integrated tripartite mandate of PHSA, one of the country’s largest academic health science organizations.

-Fiscal year 2020/2021 is the thirteenth year that PHSA has published metrics for key research indicators, and the seventh year it has published metrics for student education indicators.
+Fiscal year 2022/2023 is the fifteenth year that PHSA has published metrics for key research indicators, and the ninth year it has published metrics for student education indicators.

 This year’s consolidated report